-- aim to achieve excellent attendance (at least 97%) and punctuality by arriving to school on time every day; - come to school well prepared and with a positive attitude; to enjoy and achieve; - be proud of achieving excellent attendance and punctuality; - attend and be punctual to all lessons; - commit fully to the attendance contract (if they are in place) and, - talk about any concerns you have with a trusted adult in our school, especially if you are experiencing difficulties at school or at home which may impact on your attendance and/or learning.
+- aim to achieve excellent attendance and punctuality by arriving to school on time every day. - come to school well prepared and with a positive attitude; to enjoy and achieve. - be proud of achieving excellent attendance and punctuality. - attend and be punctual to all lessons. - commit fully to the attendance contract (if in place) and, - talk about any concerns you have with a trusted adult in our school, especially if you are experiencing difficulties at school or at home which may impact on your attendance and/or learning.